How to Safely Run PowerShell on 1000 Servers… without the Risks of PS Remoting

 Complex Orchestration is great because it enables complex orchestration scenarios like targeting servers sequentially, in parallel, or with complex branching/iterating logic or executing against any number of servers by name, role, and/or environment.
 This reduces the risk and stress that usually comes with complex remote orchestrations.
 This also enables team members to self-service since complicated orchestrations don’t require experts to run once they’re created

 Running PowerShell scripts remotely is an integral part of your team’s work but PS Remoting is not an ideal way to go about it.
 PowerShell Remoting is too powerful, difficult to set up, and frustrating to work with.
 Using a tool like Otter enables team members to execute PowerShell scripts remotely without needing a PowerShell expert sitting right beside them.

 Thanks to the restrictions, plans, and templates that your PowerShell experts set, users of any PowerShell level can run complicated server orchestrations through Otter.

-Download Otter's free forever version and to try out orchestration.
+Download Otter’s free forever version and try out the orchestration.